kamperh/cp143/readme.md

 ## Disclaimer

-The summaries above were automatically created from transcripts of my live lectures.
+The summaries above were automatically created from transcripts of my in-person lectures.
 I used Whisper for speech recognition and Claude to automatically create the summaries.
-These were then lightly edited, but there are almost certainly mistakes.
+These were then lightly edited.
+But there are almost certainly mistakes.
 Please [email me](mailto:kamperh@gmail.com) if you spot any glaring issues.

 ## License